NetScr1be/DecentSurvey/README.md

 ---

-### Elements
+## Elements

-## Poller
+### Poller

-# The poller sets up polls, calculates and invoices poll fees and presents poll data
+#### The poller sets up polls, calculates and invoices poll fees and presents poll data

-## Responder
+### Responder

-# The responder registers respondents, creates and assigns a Decentralized ID (DID), collects respondent demogrpahics, alerts respondents to qualifying polls, collects poll responses and delivers payment notifications
+- The responder registers respondents, creates and assigns a Decentralized ID (DID), collects respondent demogrpahics, alerts respondents to qualifying polls, collects poll responses and delivers payment notifications

-## Matcher
+### Matcher

-# Matches polls with respondents
+- Matches polls with respondents
+- The responses would be anonymized.
+DecentSurvey would disintermediate identities and responses.
+That's what the Decentralized ID (DID) is for.